How We Work

 As an organization following the principles of trust-based philanthropy we believe strongly in making the process as easy and simple as possible for those seeking funding.
 If you are seeking funding for an existing program, we want to know how you’ve done so far and whether your program has worked.
 If this is a new program, we want to know how you believe you’ll be able to make an impact over the duration of your request.

-We fund educational, job-skills, and entrepreneurial programs that benefit or support the BIPOC communities in Rhode Island.
+We fund educational, job-skills, and entrepreneurial programs that promote diversity, equity and inclusion in Rhode Island.
 There are several categories of activities that we do not fund under any circumstances:

 – Building construction